-In 1966 Landin introduced the ISWIM family of languages, presenting a general framework for functional, declarative programming [1].
-Landin put forward the notion that the development of languages should come from a "well-mapped" space, such as a family of languages, rather than deriving a language from the ground up.
-During the 1980s Bill Wadge and Ed Ashcroft developed Lucid, a dataflow language built upon the ISWIM framework introducing the concept of intensionality from intensional logic [2].
-Lucid intensionalises declarative ISWIM expressions facilitating the definition of computation in terms of the history of an expression's evaluation.
-This paper introduces the concept of declarative intensional objects expressed in a language that builds upon Lucid to interoperate with object-orientation thus elucidating the history of an object's evaluation.
+In 1966 Landin introduced the ISWIM family of languages, presenting a general framework for functional, declarative programming [11].
+Landin put forward the notion that the development of languages should come from a "well-mapped" space, such as a family of languages, rather than developing a language from the ground up.
+During the 1980s Bill Wadge and Ed Ashcroft developed Lucid, a dataflow language built upon the ISWIM framework introducing the concept of intensionality from intensional logic [14].
+Lucid intensionalises declarative ISWIM expression's evaluation in an implicitly changing contextual environment.
+This paper introduces the concept of declarative intensional objects expressed in a language that builds upon Lucid to interoperate with object-orientation thus elucidating the history of an object's transformations.

-The language presented in this paper, which we have named Lucian1, is a functional, declarative, dataflow language derived from Lucid and the ISWIM family of languages.
+The language presented in this paper, which we have named Lucian, is a functional, declarative, dataflow language derived from Lucid and the ISWIM family of languages.
 Lucian facilitates interoperation of dataflow and object-oriented paradigms, integrating the merits of Lucid and the dataflow paradigm into the prevalent programming paradigm of our age - object-orientation.